Stas996/ReactNativeApp/README.md

 	3. For IOS - npm run ios;
     4. For Android - npm run android;

-#Commands
-  * npm start
+## Commands
-  	Starts the development server so you can open your app in the Expo app on your phone.
+  1. npm start - Starts the development server so you can open your app in the Expo app on your phone.

-  * npm run ios - (Mac only, requires Xcode)
+  2. npm run ios - (Mac only, requires Xcode)
   	Starts the development server and loads your app in an iOS simulator.

-  * npm run android - (Requires Android build tools) Starts the development server and loads your app on a connected Android device or emulator.
+  3. npm run android - (Requires Android build tools) Starts the development server and loads your app on a connected Android device or emulator.